 Local out of hours pharmacy arrangements

-to provide a robust source of locally relevant and regionally approved information for staff to access both in and out of hours.
+To provide a robust source of locally relevant and regionally approved information for staff to access both in and out of hours.

 When Should Palliative Care Be Introduced?

 Palliative care is often thought of as care at the very end of life.
 However, living with the threat that you or your child may die from a life limiting or life threatening condition turns the world upside down.
 These underlying conditions come from a wide spectrum of conditions with differing progressions in both time and manner.
 Many families find they need support in some aspects by palliative care services at times from the diagnosis onwards.
 This may be psychological support, symptom control etc. Palliative care offers an active and total approach to the child and families care.
 It is on this basis that Children’s Palliative Care Services are considered to have significant contributions to offer families with children with life limiting or life threatening conditions, from the time of diagnosis or recognition of the condition.